dansabadas/mongodb-dotnet-realestate/RealEstate/readme.md

 we need to have previously created a sibling subfolder 'data' of the 'bin' subfolder

 install robomongo as UI Admin tool for the MongoDB (robomongo.org)

+we could also use a mongod.cfg configuration file